-Fifteen (15) quizzes will be given during the course via D2L.
+Fifteen (15) quizzes will be given during the course via Canvas.
 Each quiz will address the content as specified in the course calendar.
-Each quiz will consist of approximately 25 questions/definitions regarding medical terms.
-One point will be earned for each correct question/definition.
+Each quiz will consist of 25 - 35 questions regarding medical terms.
+One point will be earned for each correct question.
 Please note that each quiz will be timed and you have only one chance to complete the quiz.
-The appropriate quiz covering weekly topics will be available starting the first day of each week (Tuesday) and close on Saturdays of each week at 11:59 p.m.
+The appropriate quiz covering the topics will be available starting the first day of each week and close on Sunday of the following week at 2359.
 It is your responsibility to complete all quizzes within the designated time frame.
 Missed quizzes will not be reset.
 Failure to complete quizzes during the designated time frame will result in a zero for that quiz.